 Sunday 9.00am to 12.00am at Briarwood Medical Centre

 The service offered is for pre-booked appointments and also a limited amount of appointments which are bookable on the day.Please note that once hub availability is full, you may be directed to an alternative service.

 In a genuine emergency you should call 999.
 Chest pains and/or shortness of breath constitute an emergency.

 If you require any vaccinations relating to foreign travel you need to make an appointment with the practice nurse to discuss your travel arrangements.
 This will include which countries and areas within countries that you are visiting to determine what vaccinations are required.

 There is further information about countries and vaccinations required on the links below

-It is important to make this initial appointment as early as possible - at least 6 weeks before you travel - as a second appointment may be required with the practice nurse to actually receive the vaccinations.
+It is important to make this initial appointment as early as possible - at least 6 to 8 weeks before you travel - as a second appointment may be required with the practice nurse to actually receive the vaccinations.
 These vaccines may have to be ordered as they are not a stock vaccine.
-Your second appointment needs to be at least 2 weeks before you travel to allow the vaccines to work.

 Some travel vaccines are ordered on a private prescription and these incur a charge over and above the normal prescription charge.
 This is because not all travel vaccinations are included in the services provided by the NHS.